rum-archive/rum-archive/src/docs/methodology.md

 These Histogram columns are used to [calculate](/docs/querying) approximate percentiles of the data.

-Each Histogram is a frequency distribution of datapoints for that timer/metric, according to the bucket widths decribed below.
+Each Histogram is a frequency distribution of datapoints for that timer/metric, according to the bucket widths described below.

 All Histograms contain 152 buckets: